 Alter do Chão is a district of the city of Santarém, in Pará state, Brazil.
 It is located on the bank of the Tapajós River, a major tributary of the Amazon River and one of the three major clearwater rivers in the Amazon Basin.

 Located about 37 km (23 mi) from the city center, Alter do Chão is the main tourist area of Santarém.
 It is a popular tourist spot for Brazilians, as here are located some of the most beautiful freshwater beaches in Brazil.
 It is popularly known as the "Brazilian Caribbean."

-This little-known beach destination with stunning white sandy stretches offers a laid back atmosphere with little more to do than kick back on the beach and enjoy the views.
+This little-known beach destination with stunning white sandy stretches offers a laid-back atmosphere with little more to do than kick back on the beach and enjoy the views.
 However, the town fills up during weekends.
-The size of the beaches vary depending on the season.
-During rainy season many beaches disappear altogether.
+The size of the beaches varies depending on the season.
+During the rainy season, many beaches disappear altogether.